KiranAminPanjwani/Randomized-Color-Lab/README.md

 If you have any feedback or suggestions please reach out to me.

-In order to make a hassle-free environment, I implore you all (while contributing) to follow the instructions [Contributing Guidelines](https://github.com/KiranAminPanjwani/Randomized-Color-Lab/blob/main/Contributing_Guidlines.md)!
+In order to make a hassle-free environment, I implore you all (while contributing) to follow the instructions specified here [Contributing Guidelines](https://github.com/KiranAminPanjwani/Randomized-Color-Lab/blob/main/Contributing_Guidlines.md)!

-You can create a <a href="https://github.com/KiranAminPanjwani/Randomized-Color-Lab/issues">issue</a> and mention there , which new features or extension can make this Project more good.
+You can create an <a href="https://github.com/KiranAminPanjwani/Randomized-Color-Lab/issues">issue</a> and mention there , which new features or extension can improve this Project.
+Thank you

 <!-- ------------------------------------------------------------------------------------------------------------------------------------------------------------------ -->